 Trump will take power in January; France will have a presidential election this spring.
 Both are huge opportunities for the emotionalism of this Crisis to get the better of democracy.
 Trump has already revealed he does not approach most problems rationally: Trump believed he would lose by October 2015.
 He was never running an organized campaign; he was lurching from odd victory to odd victory, seemingly as stunned as the media and elite were.

-We should expect the US to be just as irrational and unexpected as its recent campaign was: A trade war with China could give way to a nuclear confrontation over Taiwan; a joint Russo-American bombing campaign against the Islamic State could give all credit to Moscow and all blame to DC; a concerted pushback against Iran could give Tehran incentive to build nukes after all while completely breaking its moderates; a closer relationship with Russia could bring Georgia and Ukraine back into Russian orbit while convincing Eastern Europeans that they need a better alliance than NATO.
+We should expect the United States to be just as irrational and unexpected as its recent campaign was: A trade war with China could give way to a nuclear confrontation over Taiwan; a joint Russo-American bombing campaign against the Islamic State could give all credit to Moscow and all blame to DC; a concerted pushback against Iran could give Tehran incentive to build nukes after all while completely breaking its moderates; a closer relationship with Russia could bring Georgia and Ukraine back into Russian orbit while convincing Eastern Europeans that they need a better alliance than NATO.

 That presumes Trump stays on a single trajectory; he could love China one week and despise it the next, depending on how Beijing treats him.